 Can SpaceX Really Make a Tesla Fly?

-But is this even possible?
-Could SpaceX technology really make a Tesla Roadster fly?
+So is this even possible?
+Could SpaceX technology really make a Tesla Roadster fly (apart from on the end of Falcon Heavy)?

-There’s been a lot of (excuse the pun) hot air written about this, including empty opinions from car industry pundits.
-But opinion is not required.
-The question is really just a basic Physics and rocketry problem.
+No journalistic opinion is required, it’s just a basic Physics and rocketry problem.
 So I thought I’d whip out my digital envelope and scrawl some calculations on the back to see if I could get a more quantitive answer.
 Here goes …

-Now we just need to figure out the amount of air required by the thrusters to keep the Roadster hovering and compare that with the capacity of a suitable COPV.
+Now, to find out if all this is really feasible, we first need to figure out the amount of air required by the thrusters to keep the Roadster hovering and compare that with the capacity of a suitable COPV.

-To get a Tesla to hover is going to require upward force (thrust): specifically, about the thrust required to just overcome the force of gravity (bit more going up, bit less going down).
+To get a Tesla to hover is going to require upward force (thrust): approximately the thrust required to just overcome the force of gravity (bit more going up, bit less going down).
 That force is given by the familiar equation:

 F = Ma